yuzhaouoe/yuzhaouoe.github.io/_posts/2024-10-28-LogitLens.md

     Number of model layers:  25
     Hidden states for first layer:  torch.Size([1, 9, 2048])

-Each layer in the model produces a hidden state, where the last dimension represents the embedding size.
+As we see, each layer in the model produces a hidden state.
+Here the last dimension represents the embedding size (not the vocbulary size).

 By applying the language modeling head (or unembedding matrix) to the hidden state at any layer, we can generate 'early' logits—predictions from intermediate representations.
 While the model isn't explicitly trained to produce meaningful logits at these layers, we'll see that it naturally starts embedding token-level information along the way.

-We can apply the head like this:
+We can apply the language modeling head like this:

 ```python
 logits_at_second_layer = model.lm_head(hidden_states[2])